UBC-MDS/prairielearn-dockers/README.md

 #### Scratchpads

 Due to limitations in how simulataneous Workspaces operate (specifically RStudio - see [FAQ](#q4-my-rstudio-workspaces-keep-refreshing-on-their-own)), you may not be able have multiple Workspaces open during a quiz.
 In the future, Workspaces may be switched to a singular IDE for both languages (Python and R).
-Until then, the recommended solution for courses requiring RStudio workspaces is to create a scratchpad question.
+Until then, the recommended solution for courses requiring RStudio workspaces is to create a Scratchpad question.
 The existing course specific workspace images have been designed to work in this instance.
 Therefore, the only changes required are in the course repository.
-Please see the appropriate heading for scratchpads in the [Instructor Guide](https://github.com/UBC-MDS/prairielearn-instructor-guide) for how to configure a scratchpad.
+Please see the appropriate heading for Scratchpads in the [Instructor Guide](https://github.com/UBC-MDS/prairielearn-instructor-guide) for how to configure a Scratchpad.

 #### External Autograder